Ladies' Tool Kits For the Home

 - Vise-Grips, or locking pliers are another handy tool.
 As with Channellocks®, Vise-Grip started out as a registered trademark that has come into common use.
 This tool is very useful in situations where you need 3 hands, but are by yourself.
 The jaw can be adjusted by means of a screw mechanism, and then a lever depressed on one handle, locking the jaw onto the object you need held still

 - A full set of wrenches in both standard (SAE--which originally stood for "Society of Automotive Engineers" the standard-setting body at the time) and metric sizes is never a bad investment.
 So many things these days have multiple sizes of nuts and bolts in a single item, and often they are mixed between metric and SAE.
 With a good assortment of types and sizes, you should always have the right tool for the job at hand.

-- The ubiquitous crescent wrench was initially a crescent-shaped handle, but that is no longer always the case.
-It may or may not have begun as a brand-name that was not well protected.
-In any case, it is technically called an adjustable wrench because it has a worm gear mechanism that allows the jaw to be opened to a range of sizes for unscrewing a bolt or holding a nut still while the screw is tightened or removed.
-They are not my first choice, as they cannot be tightened down as tight as a pair of vise-grips, and may be inclined to slip off the nut.
+- The common crescent wrench initially had a crescent-shaped handle, but that is no longer always the case.
+It is technically called an adjustable wrench because it has a worm gear mechanism that allows the jaw to be opened to a range of sizes for unscrewing a bolt or holding a nut still while the screw is tightened or removed.
+They are not my first choice, as they cannot be tightened down very tight, and may be inclined to slip off the nut.
 Crescent wrenches come in a wide range of sizes from, "Oh, how cute!" to "OMG!"